mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 Now the animation takes 3 seconds.

-Imagine the `transistion` properties determin how the CSS properties get from one value to another.
+Imagine the `transition` properties determine how the CSS properties get from one value to another.

-There a few useful transition properties.
+There are a few useful transition properties.

 - delay: the number of seconds to delay before beginning motion
 - type: easing type